kstenerud/dogma/v1/dogma_v1.md

    Process `expr` using the specified byte ordering.

-   `first` can be `msb` (most significant byte) or `lsb` (least significant byte), and determines whether the most or least significant byte comes first in any call to the `ordered` function.
+   `first` can be `msb` (most significant byte) or `lsb` (least significant byte), and determines whether the most or least significant byte comes first in any call to the `ordered` function that occurs inside of `expr`.

    Note that this function does not modify `expr` in any way; it only sets the byte ordering for any calls to `ordered` made within `expr`.